 In partnership with the Community Workforce Response Grant (CWRG), BCCPA will cover the entire cost of tuition for participants, as well as provide additional training supports.

 Program participants will receive skills training by way of the provincially approved curriculum for HCAs.
 The program will be delivered over the course of 38 weeks, including 21 weeks for classroom theory and lab skills hours and 12 weeks for practice education.
 Training will be delivered three days a week for the classroom theory portion of the program, with varying clinical practice schedules.
 In total, the entire program consists of 780 hours of training.

 BCCPA has gained strong support for this initiative from several employers in each region.
 All participating employers have part-time or full-time positions available in their organizations.
 Following the completion of the skills training program, BCCPA will host a hiring fair and job connections for participating employers and program graduates.

-be in possession of a valid Social Insurance Number (SIN);
+- be in possession of a valid Social Insurance Number (SIN);

 Discovery Community College Admissions Prerequisites

-The above are the minimum eligibility requirements potential participants must meet before moving forward with the application process.
+The above are the minimum grant eligibility requirements potential participants must meet before moving forward with the application process.

 Additional admission requirements are set by Discovery Community College in line with their standard admission prerequisites, including:

 - Grade 12 graduation or mature student status (19+)

 - Proof of completion of Grade 10 English or higher for native speakers